Serving the community, near and far!

 The Bucks County (PA) Chapter of The Links, Incorporated is committed to improving the quality of life in our community and abroad.
 The members demonstrate their dedication through volunteer participation in community service projects and the granting of college scholarships to African-American students who excel academically and have financial need.

-In the words of the first Bucks County Chapter President, Link Jenny Jeter, from 1966:
+In the words of the first Bucks County Chapter President, Link Jennie Jeter, from 1966:

 Jennie Jeter - President

 With Vickie Marcos and Betty Taylor as member (sic) of the committee

 We got to work with the word "involvement" leading us into action.
 Our first venture was in the field of Art Appreciation, given in New Hope, June 12, 1966.
 The Y.W.C.A. of Langhorne for Creative Arts and the Doylestown Treasure Chest building fund for retarded children were the beneficiaries.

 Word came that we had been accepted at the Links National Assembly in Boston.
 Plans were made and in the quaint town of Doylestown, PA in the beautiful parish auditorium of the St. Paul Episcopal Church on Sunday, October 29, 1966 we were installed by the Philadelphia Links.
 The ceremony was most impressive and included the three-fold aim- social, charitable, and inter-cultural which strengthened the fervor of the new members.
 Attending were members of the Delaware Valley Links.
 The enjoyable and delightful lunches were served at the Cock and Bull Restaurant of Peddlers Village.